-Hole Pattern and Binding Compatibility
+Hole Pattern and Binding Compatiblity

 Up until a few years ago, snowboard companies made only the one variety of boards with smaller sizes and pretty graphics to entice the women rider demographic.
-Fast track a few years in the future and women snowboarding is one of the fastest expanding alternative sport with growing numbers worldwide.
+Fast track a few years in the future and women snowboarding is one of the fastest expanding alternative sports with growing numbers worldwide.
 Women bodies have different attributes and mechanics, and therefore should benefit from equipment designed specifically to accommodate those needs.

 Even though we would all love for our kid's gear to last more than a season or two, it is important, even more so when learning, to find a board that is well suited for the person’s build.
 Consider that if snowboarding is your passion, you’ll definitely want to increase the odds of your child enjoying the process while learning the ropes, to ensure you get to share more of those precious moments on snow in the future.
 It will not only help the fun factor but will also make him/her progress faster.